Thalla/GeneticSimulations/README.md

 # GeneticSimulations
-Analysis part can be found in repository [GeneticSimulationsR](https://github.com/Thalla/GeneticSimulationsR).
+The code for analysing the simulation results can be found in repository [GeneticSimulationsR](https://github.com/Thalla/GeneticSimulationsR).

 Running the main method of object Simulator with an empty args parameter results in a couple of simulations and the results are saved in the subfolder "SimulationResults".
 This folder has to be created or the basePath parameter in the main method has to be changed before running the simulation.